Fall color is popping in D.C. area and will increase with the cool nights ahead

 It will be a picture-perfect fall weekend, ideal for taking a hike at a local park or a road trip into the mountains.
 That said, you’re probably going to want to dress in layers.

-It will be a cold start if headed out early Saturday.
-Temperatures will be in the 30s over much of the area, and even near freezing at higher elevations.
+It will be a cold start, if you’re headed out early Saturday.
+Temperatures will be in the 30s over much of the area and even near freezing at higher elevations.

 Sunny skies will help temperatures rise to near 60 Saturday, except 50s in the mountains.
 On Sunday, it will be a little less chilly.
 Sunny skies will persist with highs from 60 to 65.